CaiAndrew/stats220/README.md

 - *Kashtiratheosis* is used since the main purpose of the **Kashtira**s is to bait out hand traps.
 Due to how strong *Kashtira Birth* is, *Kashtira Unicorn* is a common target for hand traps when it activates its effect to add a **Kashtira** spell.
 However, this means that most people will not use a hand trap until *Kashtira Unicorn* activates its effect, meaning that a *Kashtira Unicorn* that is not using its effect is unable to bait hand traps.
 This is the reason why *Kashtiratheosis* is in the deck, as an additional search target for *Kashtira Unicorn* in the case where you draw *Kashtira Birth*.
 Since your hand is obscured from your opponent, they are likely to believe that a *Kashtira Unicorn* attempting to use its effect is trying to add *Kashtira Birth* and will use hand traps to stop it, allowing *Kashtira Unicorn* to bait out hand traps when you already have *Kashtira Birth* in hand.
 Even in the case where they do not hand trap *Kashtira Unicorn*, *Kashtiratheosis* can still be used at the end of a combo to summon *Kashtira Fenrir* as an additional source of disruption if *Kashtira Unicorn* is still on field.

 ### The **Bystial**s:
+> I'm gonna banish a light and a dark...

 **Main Deck:**
 - 1x [*Bystial Magnamhut*](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=17762)
 - 3x [*Bystial Saronir*](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=17763)